Who: Eric Salomon, Gerhard Zadrobilek, and Laurent Fignon

 What: Stage 21 of the 1989 Giro d’Italia

 Where: La Spezia, Italy

 Masts from a warship tower over the port of La Spezia, Italy, which hosted the start of the 1989 Giro d’Italia’s 21st stage.
 This photo was snapped by famed sports photographer Robert Riger.
-In the foreground Eric Salomon of Team U straddles his bicycle, while in the background sit Gerhard Zadrobilek of Team 7-Eleven and Laurent Fignon, who wears the pink race leader’s jersey.
+In the foreground, Eric Salomon of Team U straddled his bicycle, while in the background sat Gerhard Zadrobilek of Team 7-Eleven and Laurent Fignon, who wears the pink race leader’s jersey.

 Yet, on the race’s final stage, a glimmer of LeMond’s winning form returned.
 He finished second place in a 54-kilometer time trial, beating Fignon and others handily.
-Little did LeMond know that this performance was a harbinger of what was to come in July, when he won his third-career Tour de France title.
+Little did LeMond know that this performance was a harbinger of what was to come in July when he won his third Tour de France title.

 There was not the same level of drama in 1989.
 Fignon rode a calculating race, winning just one stage, and instead taking the lead in the high mountains.
 Throughout the second half he battled with Italian rider Flavio Giupponi and defending champion Andy Hampsten.

 In the end, Fignon won.
 The victory set up his dramatic battle with LeMond later that year at the Tour de France, where Fignon lost by just 8 seconds on the final day.
 The 1989 Giro d’Italia proved to be the final grand tour victory of Fignon’s storied career.